 Nevada breaks down homicide into different degrees as follows:

 A charge of manslaughter is less serious than a charge for murder.
 Manslaughter is defined in NRS 200.040 as the unlawful killing of a human being, without malice and without any deliberation.
-For the charge of manslaughter to apply, the one of the following elements need to apply to the killing:
+For the charge of manslaughter to apply, one of the following elements need to apply to the killing:

 Involuntary manslaughter is defined in NRS 200.070 as the killing of a human being, without the intent to kill the person.
 The distinctions between the degrees of murder and manslaughter are confusing.
-You need to hire Joel Mann, an experienced Las Vegasn criminal defense attorney to fight the charges against you.
+You need to hire Joel Mann, an experienced Las Vegas criminal defense attorney to fight the charges against you.

 Robbery happens when violence and intimidation is used to take someone else’s property.
 In the cases where weapons are used such as guns or knives, the robbery charge can be elevated to an aggravated robbery or an armed robbery.

 Under Nevada law, NRS 200.380 robbery is defined as the unlawful taking of person property from the person of another, or in his presence, against his will, by means of force or violence or fear of injury, immediate or future, to his person or property, or the he person or property of a member of his family, or of anyone in his company at the time of the robbery.
-A taking is by means of force of fear if force or fear is used to:

 It is necessary to consult a Las Vegas criminal defense attorney if you are accused of robbery.
 A robbery is considered a Category B felony and is punishable in state prison for 2 to 15 years depending on the aggravating and mitigating circumstances.
 Do not let a robbery conviction ruin your life.
-Call the Law Office of Joel Mann, an experienced criminal defense attorney, to fight the allegations against you.
+Call the Law Office of Joel M. Mann, an experienced criminal defense attorney, to fight the allegations against you.